Akins vs Austin High: Two Austin ISD High Schools Compared

-Austin High School earned a B with an 89 out of 100 on the 2025 TEA accountability rating.
-Akins High School also earned a B, at 81 out of 100.
-Both are Austin ISD high schools, but they serve communities on opposite ends of the city’s economic spectrum.
-The median home price near Austin High is $799,000.
-Near Akins, it is $390,000.
-That is a $409,000 gap for an 8 point difference on the TEA scale.
+Austin High School and Akins High School are both Austin ISD high schools, but they serve communities on opposite ends of the city’s economic spectrum.
+The median sale price near Austin High sits in the low $800s.
+Near Akins, it is in the low $400s.
+That price gap reflects neighborhood character, location, and lifestyle far more than it reflects the schools themselves.

-Austin High sits along the shores of Lady Bird Lake in one of the most prestigious zip codes in the city.
+Austin High sits along the shores of Lady Bird Lake in one of the most established zip codes in the city.
 Akins serves the far south Austin communities along Slaughter Lane and beyond, where affordability still exists within the Austin city limits.
-Both schools carry B ratings, both are part of the same district, and both offer strong academic programs.
+Both schools are part of the same district, and both offer strong academic programs.
 But the experience of attending each school and living in each zone could not be more different.

 This is one of those comparisons that tells you a lot about how Austin’s real estate market works.
-The school rating gap is modest.
 The lifestyle gap is massive.
-And the price gap is somewhere in between.
+The price gap is real.
 Lets figure out what actually matters for your situation.

 Akins vs Austin High: Quick Comparison